 - Legal fees and court costs.

-How an Employment Rights Attorney Can Help You
+How a California Employment Rights Attorney Can Help You

-Navigating an employment lawsuit can be tricky.
-If you feel you have been wronged as an employee, you may want to have an employment rights attorney review your case.
+Navigating a California employment lawsuit can be tricky.
+If you feel you have been wrongfully misclassified or were wronged as an employee, you should contact an experienced employment lawyer in California for a case review.

 Workplace Rights Law Group knows how to “play the game.”
-Having represented many employers throughout our nearly 100 years of combined experience gives us a unique perspective.
+Having represented many employers throughout our 75+ years of combined experience gives us a unique perspective.
 We provide individualized attention to each client, allowing them the opportunity to achieve better results.

 Contact us and let us see if we can help you achieve the justice you deserve.
-Call Workplace Rights Law Group today at 818-485-4587.
+You may also call our firm at (818) 844-5200 for a consultation.